raydjs/State-Watcher/README.md

 # State-Watcher
 This module gives the table sort of like an event to display the Value that's been changed.
 The Module is inspired off **__ReplicaService__** just without the Networking System which I'll be working on Soon.

+The State-Watcher doesn't have any specific Paradigm to follow, all it does is apply Methods to the table you created and display the changes :)

 Anyways, let's get straight-forward on how to use the State-Watcher